PennockTech/smtpdane/README.md

 2. Outbound TCP, on port 25 and any other ports required for monitoring SMTP.
    (587 and 465 are common choices).
 3. Stdio, ability to write to stdout.
+4. `/etc/resolv.conf` unless the `DNS_RESOLVER` environment variable is set.
-4. No filesystem access should be required, if statically linked.
+5. No other filesystem access should be required, if statically linked.

 ## Installation